Turkana Boy: Morphology

 The overall KNM-WT 15000 skeleton still had features (such as a low sloping forehead, strong brow ridges, and the absence of a chin) not seen in H. sapiens.
 However, there are significant defining characters, such as bigger brain size (880 cc).
 The arms and legs are slightly longer indicating effective bipedality.
 The nose is projecting like those of humans rather than the open flat nose seen in other apes.
 Body hair may also have been thinner (most likely naked) and possibly with increased sweat glands to hasten cooling.
-However, despite the appearance shown in the reconstruction of Turkana Boy, it's unlikely he actually had dark skin.
-The emergence of skin pigmentation in the genus Homo dates to about 1.2 million years ago.
-Genetic analysis suggests that high activity in the melanocortin 1 receptor, which produces dark skin, dates back to approximately that time.

 Vocal capabilities

-The fossil skeleton and other fossil evidence, such as Acheulean stone tools, prompt the majority of scientists to conclude that Homo ergaster and Homo erectus – unlike their more primitive ancestors – became efficient hunters.
+The fossil skeleton and other fossil evidence, such as Acheulean stone tools, prompt the majority of scientists to conclude that Homo erectus – unlike their more primitive ancestors – became efficient hunters.
 The social structure would probably have become more complex with a larger brain volume; the Broca's area of the brain allows speech and is noted by a slight slant on the cranium.
 Turkana Boy's thoracic vertebrae are narrower than in Homo sapiens.
 This would have allowed him less motor control over the thoracic muscles that are used in modern humans to modify respiration to enable the sequencing upon single exhalations of complex vocalisations.